BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/openshift_project_request.md

 - [ ] Remove a project set

 **Note: There is no rollback or restore of the deployments once a namespace is deleted.

+## Step 3
+Please provide the names of the namespaces to be deleted in the form of a 6 character alphanumeric code followed by the environment, like so: a1b2c3-prod.